l-koehler/bridgetest/README.md

 * The proxy can only handle one client at a time, but could probably be
   rewritten to handle more clients without changing that much.

+#### Attributions

+This repository contains entity models (the .b3d files).
+These were not made by me and are licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en).
+The MPL2 License does __NOT__ apply to anything in the `models` directory!
+The Models are taken from [Mineclonia](https://content.minetest.net/packages/ryvnf/mineclonia/), a minetest mod.
+This Mod is owned on ContentDB by [ryvnf](https://content.minetest.net/users/ryvnf/), a full list of contributors is [here](https://codeberg.org/mineclonia/mineclonia/src/branch/main/CREDITS.md).

 #### Isn't this violating Microsofts Intellectual Property?